Clinical-Genomics-Lund/nextflow_wgs/.github/pull_request_template.md

 <!--
 # clinical-genomics-lund/nextflow_wgs pull request

-Thanks for contributing to the CMD nextflow_wgs pipeline!
+Thanks for contributing to the CMD nextflow_wgs pipeline.
 -->
 # Description